 - Waking up at night because of their asthma symptoms

-- When they get symptoms, give them two to four puffs of their reliever inhaler, through a spacer.
-Space the puffs out so there are 30-60 seconds between them.
+- When they get symptoms, follow your child’s asthma action plan.
 Their symptoms should ease.
 If they don’t, or their reliever inhaler isn’t lasting for four hours, call 999 and follow our asthma attacks advice for children.

-- Make a same-day appointment with your child’s GP.
+- Even if their symptoms ease, make a same-day appointment with your child’s GP.
 If the surgery is closed, call 111 for advice.